 Wherever possible and cost effective, we fit and use renewable energy sources to our new build and refurbishment projects, and have a programme of retrofit installations to increase our on-site generation capacity.

-The renewable energy sources we use across the RNLI – solar energy, wind power and ground and water source heating – currently provide approximately 5% of the total energy we use.
+The renewable energy sources we utilise across the RNLI – solar energy, wind power and ground and water source heating – currently provide approximately 3% of the total energy we use.

 - 1 with a wind turbine.

-These renewable technologies not only create energy for us but they also create an income.
-We are paid for electricity that is supplied back to the National Grid via the Feed in Tariff and we are also paid for offsetting the energy we would have used.
+These renewable technologies not only create energy for us, they also create an income.
+We’re paid for electricity that’s supplied back to the National Grid via the Feed-in Tariff, we’re also paid for offsetting the energy we would have used.

 Our live data display at RNLI College allows you to see our energy being generated in real-time, from Aith in the Shetland Islands to Falmouth in Cornwall.

-So far we’ve installed solar PV (photovoltaic) panels at 23 sites including a regional base, an area support centre, RNLI College, All Weather Lifeboat Centre in Poole and our Inshore Lifeboat Centre at Cowes on the Isle of Wight.
+By the end of 2021 we’d cumulatively installed solar PV panels at 29 sites including lifeboat stations, regional bases, an area support centre, the Lifesaving Support Centre, RNLI College, All-weather Lifeboat Centre in Poole, Dorset, and our Inshore Lifeboat Centre at Cowes on the Isle of Wight.

-The 180 solar panels on the roof of our Sea Survival Centre at RNLI College were fitted back in 2011.
-They generate an estimated saving of £17,000 per year and mean we’re reducing our carbon footprint by around 23 tonnes of CO² per year.
+The 180 solar panels on the roof of our Sea Survival Centre at RNLI College were fitted in 2011 and have now paid back the original capital cost.
+They generate an estimated saving of £17,000 per year and mean we’re reducing our carbon footprint by around 23 tonnes of CO2 per year.

-The solar panels on the roof of our All-weather Lifeboat Centre in Poole, which cover an 850m² area, are expected to pay for themselves in 9 years and save 52 tonnes of CO² per year.
-In fact 20% of the power required at our All-weather Lifeboat Centre will come from renewable energy sources and low and zero carbon technologies.
+The solar panels on the roof of our All-weather Lifeboat Centre, which cover an area of 850m², are expected to pay for themselves in 9 years and save 52 tonnes of CO2 per year.

 |Lifeboat station||Installation size (kW)|